iVcente/DanzmannInput/README.md

 ## Setup & Usage Example

-> Make sure you have added the `DanzmannInput` module to your project's Build.cs file.
+> Make sure you have added the `DanzmannInput` module to your project's `Build.cs` file.
 Also, enable `DanzmannInput` in your `.uproject` file.

-Then we need to create Gameplay Tags that represent Input Actions and Input Mapping Contexts.
-Feel free to modify `DanzmannGameplayTags_InputActions` and `DanzmannGameplayTags_InputMappingContexts` files for your needs -- take the content already present as an example.
+First of all, we need to create Gameplay Tags that represent Input Actions and Input Mapping Contexts.
+Feel free to modify `DanzmannGameplayTags_InputActions` and `DanzmannGameplayTags_InputMappingContexts` files for your needs -- take the content already present as an example -- or create a new file for your own Gameplay Tags.

-Below is a suggestion on how to set up a default Input Mapping Context for your Pawns using their base class, so whenever any Pawn is possessed the player will be able to control them right away:
+Below is a suggestion on how to set up a default Input Mapping Context for your Pawns using their base class, so whenever any Pawn is possessed, the player will be able to control them right away:
 ```cpp
 // MyBaseCharacter.h
 ...